The 9 times a Liverpool player has been sent off under Jurgen Klopp

 James Milner v Crystal Palace – January 2019

 For two separate challenges on Wilfried Zaha, James Milner was sent off for a second yellow card against Palace in a 4-3 thriller at Anfield.

 Zaha simply had too much for the makeshift full-back and Milner rightly got two yellows, both times stretching to tackle the Palace talisman who was able to evade the challenges and win the foul.

-He was thankful to avoid a similar fate earlier this season when he should have got a second yellow for a challenge on Bernado Silva when City came to Anfield.
+He was thankful to avoid a similar fate during the 2021-22 season when he should have got a second yellow for a challenge on Bernado Silva when City came to Anfield.

 "Everybody in football expected a red card." 🟥

 Dermot Gallagher discusses the need for referees to be consistent throughout games after Liverpool's James Milner escaped a second yellow card against Manchester City. pic.twitter.com/KgVyvYvA5j